storyblok/storyblok-cli/README.md

 * `region`: your user's region (default: `eu`).
 You can use `us`, `cn` or `eu`.
 This region will be used for the other cli's commands.

+#### Login with token flag
-**You also could login in the CLI adding the token directly in the login command without waiting and adding the information in the questions, like:**
+You can also add the token directly from the login’s command, like the example below:

 ```sh
 $ storyblok login --token <YOUR_OUTH_TOKEN> --region eu